Ivory-Electronics-Ltd/ADS79xx/README.md

 # ADS79xx ADC Library

 This library provides an interface to control and read data from the **ADS79xx** [family](https://www.ti.com/product/ADS7953?utm_source=google&utm_medium=cpc&utm_campaign=asc-null-null-GPN_EN-cpc-pf-google-soas&utm_content=ADS7953&ds_k=ADS7953&DCM=yes&gad_source=1&gclid=Cj0KCQjw1um-BhDtARIsABjU5x61C_Hn-_1tx492KCy7FjdV7nNZp1u41BZIAsCvnCUxpxlU0XBnP1AaAqA-EALw_wcB&gclsrc=aw.ds) of SPI Analog-to-Digital Converters (ADCs).
-These ADCs are 12-bit, multi-channel devices that support up to 16 channels (ADS7953) or 12 channels (ADS7952).
+These ADCs are 12-bit, multi-channel devices that support up to 16-, 12-, 8-, 4-channels.
 The library is designed to work with **Arduino-compatible boards** such as AVR and ESP32  (future tests will be carried out for STM32)

 ---